sul-dlss-labs/spoc/README.md

 `ghp-import -n -p -f doc/_build/html`

+### Setting up SSL using LetsEncrypt
+On the AWS EC2 instance, follow the instructions for installing and configuring [certbot][CERTBOT].
+For step 7, just get the certificate only using `sudo certbot --standalone -d taxa.stanford.edu certonly` To renew the cert, stop the SPOC containers and run `sudo certbot renew --dry-run`, and again without the --dry-run flag to actually renew.

 ### Testing
 The SPOC project uses Python types with [mypy][MYPY], linting with [Flake8][FLK8], and [Black][BLK] for Python code formatting.
 Unit tests use the [pytest][PYTST] and can be run